tradingstrategy-ai/docs/source/learn/books.rst

 .. meta::
-   :description: How to use machine learning and AI in trading
+   :description: Books about algorithmic trading

 Books on algorithmic trading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~